 The non-professional cooks hired for “The Help” had to create a massive amount of food for the film, preparing much of it in a hot outdoor kitchen on set.
 It was a big challenge, but the women were enthusiastic.
 Lee Ann Flemming, a newspaper columnist who baked Minnie’s infamous chocolate pie for the film, told Food and Wine about meeting actor Chris Lowell.
 “Chris loved my cucumber tea sandwiches,” Flemming boasted.
 “He said, ‘I ate about 25.'”

-Food and Wine provided the recipe for Flemming’s sandwiches, so I gave them a try… and boy oh boy, Chris Lowell was right!
+Food and Wine provided the recipe for Flemming’s sandwiches, so I gave them a try.
+Chris Lowell was right!
 This is some tasty finger food.
-So in honor of the Oscar awards and my rediscovered love of movies, here is one of Lee Ann Flemming’s recipes from “The Help”… Cucumber Rye Tea Sandwiches.
-They’d make a terrific Oscar party appetizer, and a fun conversation piece now that you know the story behind them.
+So in honor of the upcoming Oscar awards, here is one of Lee Ann Flemming’s recipes from “The Help.”
+They would make a terrific Oscar party appetizer, and a fun conversation piece now that you know the story behind them.

 - 1 large seedless cucumber, peeled and cut into 3-inch lengths